pointcarre-app/maths.pm/pms/dataviz2/session_1_a.md

-Since not only the 100m men world record, but also most of the world records (whatever the sport) have been improved continuously during the last century, what can we conclude about the evolution in the field of athletics?
+Since not only has the 100m men world record, but also most world records (whatever the sport), been improved continuously during the last century, what can we conclude about the evolution in the field of athletics?
 {: .alert .alert-info .alert-soft}